ShalokShalom/awesome-qt-qml/README.md

 * [QtFirebase](https://github.com/Larpon/QtFirebase) - An effort to bring the Firebase C++ API to Qt + QML.
 * [GATutorial-QML](https://github.com/lasconic/GATutorial-QML) - A simple integration of Google Analytics with Qt Quick for iOS and Android.
 * [social-connect-qml-plugin](https://github.com/microsoft-mobile/social-connect-qml-plugin) - This plug-in delivers an interface for Qt Quick developers for accessing the APIs of Facebook and Twitter that allow creating mobile applications powered by social media.
-* [QtAdMob](https://github.com/yevgeniy-logachev/QtAdMob) - QtAdMob is a C++ lib for Qt with QML support, which allows to show ads from AdMob on Android and iOS platforms
+* [QtAdMob](https://github.com/yevgeniy-logachev/QtAdMob) - QtAdMob is a C++ lib for Qt with QML support, which allows to show ads from AdMob on Android and iOS platforms.
-* [Kirigami](https://techbase.kde.org/Kirigami) - lightweight user interface framework for mobile and convergent applications

 ## Styling
 * [fluid](https://github.com/lirios/fluid) - Fluid is a collection of cross-platform QtQuick components for building fluid and dynamic applications.